SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 9. DynamoDB supports 2 types of indeces - Local Secondary Index (LSI) and Global Secondary Index (GSI) LSI - This must be created at the time of table creation.
 LSI is local to the table partition key GSI - This can be added to the table after creation.
 GSI creates a table under the hood for maintaining the index.
 User needs to define RCU & WCU separately for the index.
-      - Local Secondary Index contains - Partition, old Sort key and New Sort key + Optional Projected values
+      - Local Secondary Index contains - Partition key, New Sort Key and old Sort key (if exists) + Optional Projected values
       - Any data written to the table is copied async to any LSI
       - Shares WCU & RCU with the table
       - LSI is a sparse index.
 The Index will only have an item (row) if the new sort index key attribute is contained in the original           table item (row)
       - ItemCollections - set of rows that have same partition key and all of its LSI rows.
 Max size of ItemCollection is 10GB/table.
       - GSI has the concept as LSI but it allows to define an alternative partition & sort key
-      - Unlike LSI where WCU & RCU are share with main tables, RCU & WCU are defined for the GSI - same way as table
+      - Unlike LSI where WCU & RCU are not shared with main tables, RCU & WCU are defined for the GSI - same way as table
       - Changes made to the table are asynchronously applied to GSI
 10. DynamoDB DAX is a cache layer on top of DynamoDB.
 11. DynamoDB change logs can be sent to a stream (can be enabled at table level).
 DynamoDB stream can be consumed by Lambda function for appropriate actions; also the stream can be consumed by Kinesis (using KCL library).
 Data is retained in streams for 24 hours.